realBjornRoden/unix/tagplot/README.md

-# Plotting lines using basic POSIX Shell and Gnuplot
+# Plotting timeseries and descriptive statistics using basic POSIX Shell and Gnuplot
 * See tagsplit for input format

 ## Verify